 Key Stage 3

-We will study Energy, Electricity, Forces and Space in Year 7, Pupils will investigate solutions to our dwindling energy supplies and report on the weather on other planets.
-They will also discover why a rubber duck floats!
+We will study Energy, Electricity, Speed and Light in Year 7.
 In Year 8, we explore Sound and Hearing, Heating and Cooling and Magnetism, designing a set of ear defenders and a cup to keep drinks hot (or cold!) at a festival.
-Key topics in Year 9 are Light, Pressure and Moments and a deeper look at Gravity and Space as we begin to consider the force that holds the universe together.
+Key topics in Year 9 are Light, Pressure and Moments, and Energy and Pressure.

 All pupils follow the AQA GCSE course from Year 9.
 The majority go on to opt for Separate GCSE Physics but we also offer GCSE Combined Science (Trilogy) for those who would prefer to keep their options open for a little longer.
 The GCSE builds on the topics covered at Key Stage 3 and revisits them in greater depth.
 We also begin the study of radioactivity, exploring why some atoms decay, the dangers to humans and the environment and how nuclear power can be harnessed for safe energy generation.
 Approximately 90% of pupils score a grade 4 or above in Physics.

 Once again, pupils follow the AQA course, which enables us to study the popular Astrophysics option in the Upper Sixth.
 Lessons are a mixture of discussion, problem-solving and practical work, with an increased focus on helping pupils to manage their own learning in preparation for university.
 Topics studied include the structure of materials, superconductivity, matter, antimatter and quarks and the origin and possible future of the universe, as well as deeper investigation of familiar areas such as electricity ad forces.
 Most pupils achieve A*-B at A level and a significant proportion chooses to study physics-related subjects, including medicine or engineering, at university.
 The examination arrangements for A Level Physics are as follows: